 Creating listings and ads on Facebook Marketplace enables brands and retailers to reach consumers with strong purchase intent, test out new products practically risk-free, and increase their reach in the massive Facebook universe.

-But it isn’t a walk in the park.
-It takes a ton of effort to get the correct product data and keeping it updated on Facebook.
+But it isn't a walk in the park.
+It takes a ton of effort to get the correct product attributes and keeping it updated on Facebook.
 Especially now, when a single online product can have as many as 200 attributes.
 That means ecommerce managers and marketers have thousands if not millions of data points to create, optimize, and maintain.

 Slip up and enter something wrong?
 Too bad, because a single product data error can cost a business anywhere from $50 to $80 to fix.